-The LED Mirror Control Registers determine the meaning of duty cycle settings when polarity is noninverted for each LED channel.
+The LED Mirror Control Registers determine the meaning of duty cycle settings when polarity is non-inverted for each LED channel.
 When the polarity bit is set to '1' (non-inverted), to obtain correct steps for LED ramping, pulse, and breathe behaviors, the min and max duty cycles need to be relative to 100%, rather than the default, which is relative to 0%.

-APPLICATION NOTE: The LED drive assumes that the LEDs are configured such that if the LED pin is driven to a logic '0', the LED will be on and the CAP1126 LED pin is sinking the LED current.
-When the polarity bit is set to '1', it is considered non-inverted.
-For systems using the opposite LED configuration, mirror controls would apply when the polarity bit is '0'.
+APPLICATION NOTE: The LED drive assumes that the LEDs are configured such that if the LED pin is driven to a logic '0', the LED will be on and the CAP1166 LED pin is sinking the LED current.
+When

-These bits are changed automatically if the corresponding LED Polarity bit is changed (unless the BLK_POL_MIR bit is set - see Section 5.6).
+These bits are changed automatically if the corresponding LED Polarity bit is changed (unless the BLK\POL\MIR bit is set - see Section 5.6).

-Bit 1 - LED2_MIR_EN - Determines whether the duty cycle settings are "biased" relative to 0% or 100% duty cycle.
+Bit 5 - LED6\MIR\EN - Determines whether the duty cycle settings are "biased" relative to 0% or 100% duty cycle.